Yohanson555/stack-events/README.md

 ### Overview

-`stack-events` is a simple lightweight JavaScript module for implementing state machine arcitecture of component event handling
+`stack-events` is a simple JavaScript module for implementing state machine arcitecture of component event handling

 ### Installation